UIBoard/tools/Drafts/Prior art.md

 Asenov discusses a novel open-source IDE called Envision in his doctoral thesis [^Asenov 2017].
 It enables developers to use domain-specific visualizations that are directly and inseparably coupled to their corresponding code and are unified in the same IDE.
 The work contains multiple user studies which clearly show the benefits of these graphical visualizations for the understanding of, and interacting with code.

+// TODO

+- Chren 2019
+- Farias 2018 UML usage
+- wireframing

 [^Caserta 2010]: Caserta, Pierre, and Olivier Zendra.
 "Visualization of the static aspects of software: A survey." *IEEE transactions on visualization and computer graphics* 17.7 (2010): 913-933.APA
 [^Shahin 2014]: Shahin, Mojtaba, Peng Liang, and Muhammad Ali Babar.
 "A systematic review of software architecture visualization techniques." *Journal of Systems and Software* 94 (2014): 161-185.
 [^Merino 2018]: Merino, Leonel, et al. "A systematic literature review of software visualization evaluation." *Journal of Systems and Software* 144 (2018): 165-180.
 [^Asenov 2017]: Asenov, Dimitar. *Envision: reinventing the integrated development environment*.
 Diss.
 ETH Zurich, 2017.

+#### UI Storyboards

+The research papers that are probably the most closely related to this work are the ones on Doppio [^Chi 2015], DemoScript [^Chi 2016], and StoryDroid [^Chen 2019].
+Doppio is a tool to visualize the flow between GUI screens that happens during user interactions.
+Its main drawbacks are that its users need to manually execute every possible user interaction path to create a storyboard visualization of them.
+Chi further developed this idea and also created DemoScript [^Chi 2016] which allows developers to write down textual scripts to define UI interaction flows.
+But the same drawback is still that in addition to the fully written app, one also needs to write these scripts to generate a storyboard.

+In that regard, Chen et al. [^Chen 2019] proposed some interesting new ways to overcome this barrier and automate the creation of storyboards.
+They discuss how stochastic GUI testing tools like STOAT [^Su 2017] can automatically create activity transition graphs (ATGs) from which a storyboard can be generated.
+They go even further and show how their own tool StoryDroid is even better at the creation of ATGs using only static language analysis.
+In addition to the effectiveness of the ATG extraction, they also perform user studies to show the usefulness of such storyboards for information retrieval of small applications.
+For the graphical representation of bigger graphs, however, "STORYDROID needs to provide a better strategy to visualize it" [^Chen 2019].

+[^Chi 2015]: Chi, Pei-Yu, Sen-Po Hu, and Yang Li.
+"Doppio: Tracking ui flows and code changes for app development." *Proceedings of the 2018 CHI Conference on Human Factors in Computing Systems*.
+2018.
+[^Chi 2016]: Chi, Pei-Yu, Yang Li, and Björn Hartmann.
+"Enhancing cross-device interaction scripting with interactive illustrations." *Proceedings of the 2016 CHI Conference on Human Factors in Computing Systems*.
+2016.
+[^Su 2017]: Su, Ting, et al. "Guided, stochastic model-based GUI testing of Android apps."
+Proceedings of the 2017 11th Joint Meeting on Foundations of Software Engineering.
+2017.
+[^Chen 2019]: Chen, Sen, et al. "Storydroid: Automated generation of storyboard for Android apps." *2019 IEEE/ACM 41st International Conference on Software Engineering (ICSE)*.
+IEEE, 2019.

 #### Graph navigation